-When in the Off state the ON/OFF button turns the Glacier on and places it in the Standby state.
-In any other state, the ON/OFF button will place the sampler in the Off state.
+From the Off state, the Standby button turns the Glacier on and places it in the Standby state.
+In any other state, the Standby button will place the sampler in the Off state.

 NUMBER buttons allow you to enter numerical values when prompted by an interactive screen.